DrewGregory/tjcalendar/README.md

 Edit the file and input your credentials: `sudo nano config.js` or open with text editor.
 ### Note about inputting your credentials (Recommendation: Not Necessary).
-For security and ease, I often access my credentials on a separate computer and then transfer the credentials to the Raspberry Pi. **Manually typing the credentials into the config file is enormously error prone.** I would recommend takign remote control of your Pi from your comptuer via SSH and/or VNC.
+For security and ease, I often access my credentials on a separate computer and then transfer the credentials to the Raspberry Pi. **Manually typing the credentials into the config file is enormously error prone.** I would recommend taking remote control of your Pi from your comptuer via SSH and/or VNC.
 - SSH requires you to be on the same network as your Pi.
 It also requires a minimal ability to traverse IP addresses.
 To learn more, visit https://www.raspberrypi.org/documentation/remote-access/ssh/
 - VNC often works in conjunction with SSH, but VNC Viewer allows you to remotely control your Pi without IP addresses and via a separate network.
 To install VNC Viewer, visit: https://www.realvnc.com/download/viewer/windows/ and https://www.realvnc.com/download/vnc/raspberrypi/.
 For more information, visit [here](https://www.realvnc.com/products/vnc/).
 ### Acessing IBM Bluemix Credentials